 It is helpful to have a really good blender for this recipe.
 You cannot create it without one.

 2016 update: I also want to add that this recipe can change VASTLY if you have huge shallot bulbs.
 See my notes below.
 A friend made this when I first posted it and it was awful, but her shallot bulbs were HUGE.
 I use small shallot bulbs, the size of a garlic clove.
 You can use the big ones, you just have to size them down.
 PRINTABLE COPY

-3-5 shallot bulbs (the size of a garlic clove – if you have huge ones, use ½ or 1 and add more) finely chopped (at least quartered) start with 3 small and you can always add more, but they vary in intensity
+3-5 shallot bulbs (the size of a garlic clove – if you have huge ones, use ½ and add more carefully) finely chopped (at least quartered) start small and you can always add more, but they vary in intensity

 ½ cup champagne vinegar (or your favorite, but NOT balsamic, it is too strong)

 2-3 T dijon mustard (depending on how much you like the mustard flavor to be strong or weak)

 1 cup walnut oil (my favorite oil for salad dressings, be sure it is fresh and keep it in the frig), you can also use olive oil, but be sure it is fresh pressed virgin organic.
 My favorite is Jovial.